jaames/mii-assets/README.md

+> This is no longer maintained and I won't be responsding to requests for updates/help/tips/etc, so for the love of all that is holy, please stop asking.
+People who like Miis tend to smell like feet.
+In a bad way.
+Consider whether you really want to be that guy.

 Nintendo's Face Library is responsible for rendering Mii characters across numerous games and devices.
 This project's goal is to reverse-engineer it and provide utilities for extracting the assets that it uses.
 Long-term, I'd like to be able to accurately render Miis for ourselves.

 Credits: